blockaj/What-Do-You-Wanna-Say/README.md

 ##What Is It?
 What Do You Wanna Say is a small project built with node.js, express, and nunjucks.
-It is a completely open forum to say whatever you want either anonymously or otherwise.
+It is a completely open forum to say whatever you want, anonymously or otherwise.

 ##Requirements
 In order to run What Do You Wanna Say, you must have MongoDB installed.